Medical expert of the article

 - The child often gives answers before the questions are completed.

-- Often not able to wait in lines, wait for their turn in games or group situations.
+- Often unable to wait in lines, wait for his turn in games or group situations.

-- Often talks too much without an adequate response to social constraints.
+- Often talks too much without adequately responding to social restrictions.

-It should be borne in mind that when you first visit the doctor, many children do not detect their inherent hyperactivity.
-Therefore, the diagnosis should be based not only on the general clinical impression, but also the analysis of information received from parents, teachers, educators, and the results of psychological research.
+It should be borne in mind that many children do not exhibit their characteristic hyperactivity during their first visit to the doctor.
+Therefore, diagnosis should be based not only on the general clinical impression, but also on the analysis of information received from parents, teachers, educators, and the results of psychological research.